aboondooley/planks/README.md

 # planks
-An program to log my plank workouts.
+A program to log my plank workouts.